lbfm-rwth/gap-lesson/_episodes/04-testing.md

 in the test file from GAP output started with `#`.
 For that purpose lines at the beginning of the test file that start with `#` and one empty line together with one or more lines starting with `#` are considered as comments.
 All other lines are considered GAP output from the preceding GAP input.
+Please be careful:
+By default, the `Test` function considers blank spaces and additional empty lines as a difference in the output.
+TODO: Bsp mit Whitespaces und FAIL

 To run the test, one should use the function `Test`, as documented [here](http://www.gap-system.org/Manuals/doc/ref/chap7.html#X87712F9D8732193C).
 For example (assuming that the function `AvgOrdOfGroup` is already loaded):